 (See also Overview of Iron Overload.)

 Focal hemosiderosis can result from hemorrhage within an organ.
-Iron liberated from extravasated RBCs is deposited within that organ, and significant hemosiderin deposits may eventually develop.
-Occasionally, iron loss due to tissue hemorrhage causes iron deficiency anemia because iron in tissues cannot be reused.
+Iron liberated from extravasated red blood cells is deposited within that organ, and significant hemosiderin deposits may eventually develop.
+Iron loss due to hemorrhage can still occur and cause iron deficiency anemia because iron stored in nonhematopoietic tissues cannot be reused.

-Usually the lungs are affected, and the cause usually is recurrent pulmonary hemorrhage, either idiopathic (eg, Goodpasture syndrome) or due to chronic pulmonary hypertension (eg, as a result of primary pulmonary hypertension, pulmonary fibrosis, severe mitral stenosis).
+When the lungs are affected, the cause usually is recurrent pulmonary hemorrhage, either idiopathic (eg, Goodpasture syndrome) or due to chronic pulmonary hypertension (eg, as a result of primary pulmonary hypertension, pulmonary fibrosis, or severe mitral stenosis).